 21. Hampton Court Palace

-Way out east, Hampton Court Palace is one of London’s most impressive royal residences.
+Way out west, Hampton Court Palace is one of London’s most impressive royal residences.
 I love how the interiors are rich in history and the gardens full of secret mazes and colorful blossoms.

 There are a lot more places to discover along the waterfront, but I hope these give you a good base to start from.
 Someday I would love to venture up or down the river, but for now London is keeping me busy enough.